minamimoto-lab/2024-Nagai-LongitudinalPET/README.md

 This source data is associated with the manuscript "Longitudinal assessment of DREADD expression and efficacy in the monkey brain" by Yuji Nagai et al., 2024.
+(Revised Jun 24, 2025)